mknd-io/ontologies/README.md

 # Mekanoid Ontology

-Mekanoid Knowledge Network Dictionary (MKND) is a public RDFS ontology for semantic knowledge graph applications, authored by [Anton Goncharov](https://github.com/ag0x00) for Neon Lane Co dba [Mekanoid Corporation](https://mekanoid.io).
+Mekanoid Knowledge Network Dictionary (MKND) is a public RDFS ontology for semantic knowledge graph applications.
 Its purpose is to make trusted and autonomous cybersecurity threat response possible for organizations of any size.

-It is a superset of the [Mitre D3FEND](https://d3fend.mitre.org) ontology, and is designed to be used in conjunction with it.
+It represents a superset of the [Mitre D3FEND](https://d3fend.mitre.org) ontology, and is designed to be used in conjunction with it.

 MKND is a work in progress, and is subject to change.
 Use of the Mekanoid Ontology, and the associated references from this ontology are subject to the Terms of Use.